ravindasenarath/aws-saa/README.md

 ### RDS & Aurora Migration
   - Take DB Shnapshot and restore in Aurora
-  - Crete read replica and once no replication lag promote to own DB cluster
+  - Create read replica and once no replication lag promote to own DB cluster
   - Use Percona XtraBackup to backup in S3(For external Mysql)

 ### On-Premise strategy with AWS